 In addition, in many studies, ozone application in ventilation ducts, the air is constantly kept clean and high in terms of oxygen has been found to increase the performance of employees, focus problems have been reduced to a large extent.

-UV Air purifiers are very effective units which sterilize air from all airborne pathogens like viruses, bacteria and mould.
+UV Air purifiers are very effective units that sterilize air from all airborne pathogens like viruses, bacteria and mould.
 UV Air purifiers consist of germicidal UV-C lamps.
 These lamps kill or deactivate all by corrupting the DNA of these pathogens.
 UV air purifiers sterilize air instantly without producing any ozone gas.
 Like ozone generators, these air purifiers don’t require any consumables but electricity.

 UV systems can be used as stand-alone or they can be installed in ventilation systems.
 Both applications achieve a great result but like all engineering solutions, they have to be chosen and calculated carefully for maximum performance.